4:00 p.m. | Registration, Networking and Appetizers

 Businesses face many challenges in the change in CEO leadership.
 How can incoming leadership honor the past and engage multiple stakeholders while looking ahead to the future?
 It involves more than the CEO.
 The board, CEO, and CFO must be the leading examples to drive change and enhance shareholder value.

-Join us as we hear from Deb Taylor of Taylor Corp.—the new CEO of one of the largest privately held companies in the United States:
+We heard from Deb Taylor of Taylor Corp.—the new CEO of one of the largest privately held companies in the United States:

 Please note the change in location for this event!

 Target Center - Lexus Courtside Club on 1st Avenue

 As leader of Taylor Corporation, one of the largest privately held companies in the U.S., Deb Taylor ensures that the Taylor family of companies lives its mission of opportunity and security for its employees and creates a vision for continued growth and focus on the customer.

 Deb joined the Taylor organization in 2011 and in 2015 became its chief executive officer.
 Under Deb’s leadership the organization made its largest acquisitions in Taylor’s history, doubling the size of the Corporation.
 She also spearheaded a refreshed brand strategy, expanded technology offerings and deepened Taylor’s presence in the marketplace ” leading Taylor into the future.
 Deb is passionate about the business and its humble beginnings in North Mankato, Minnesota.
 Starting as a small printing company (founded by Glen Taylor over 40 years ago) Taylor has evolved into a successful graphic and digital communications organization, serving nearly 60% of the Fortune 500 companies and thousands of small to mid”size companies globally.